-We have granted the underwriter an option for a period of 30 days to purchase up to a number of additional shares of our Class A common stock equal to 15% of the number of shares offered hereby at the public offering price less the underwriting discounts and commissions.
+We have granted the underwriter an option for a period of 30 days to purchase up to an additional 735,294 shares of our Class A common stock.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities, or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.